Days

 Next, visit the Sonarong Jora Moth, two charming Hindu temples built during the late 19th century.
 Their red-brick structures feature terracotta panels and classical Bengali temple architecture, standing quietly amid palm trees and village homes.
 Few international travellers ever reach this peaceful site, making it a wonderful moment to experience rural Bengal’s spiritual traditions.

-9. Mawa Ghat – Gateway to the Padma River
+8. Mawa Ghat – Gateway to the Padma River

 In the late afternoon, arrive at Mawa Ghat, one of Bangladesh’s busiest river ports.
-The vast Padma River stretches across the horizon as ferries transport buses, trucks, and passengers across the water.
+The vast Padma River (Ganges) stretches across the horizon as ferries transport buses, trucks, and passengers across the water.
 Street stalls buzz with travellers sampling fresh fish, tea, and sweets.
 The energy here captures the pulse of river life in Bangladesh.

-11. Evening – Return to Dhaka
+10. Evening – Return to Dhaka

 After sunset, begin the comfortable drive back to Dhaka.
 By the time you return to your hotel, you’ll have travelled through centuries of history—from ancient Buddhist kingdoms to Mughal forts and the timeless rhythm of river life.

-Start: The first 1–2 guests are a flat fee of $220 USD total
+💲 Start: The first 1–2 guests are a flat fee of $220 $190 USD total.

-Add-On: Each additional guest (up to 2 more) is $90 USD per person
+➕ Add-On: Each additional guest (up to 2 more) is $90 $80 USD per person

-Custom Tour?
+🚐 Custom Tour?
 Solo, groups & families — contact us for a personalised quote.

 Special Offer